FelixLabelle/felixlabelle.github.io/_posts/2025-10-19-relationship_temp_token_gen.md

 generations into multiple steps or reducing the tokens sent in or produced.

 Another engineer noticed that lowering the temperature reduced generation times over our dev set.
-This made me wonder, is there a relationship between temperature and generation length.
+This made me wonder, is there a relationship between temperature and speed, more specifically because of generation length.
 Two questions in particular came to mind:
-1. What would be the mechanism of action for this?
+1. What would be the mechanism of action for longer sequence lengths?
 2. Can this be measured empirically beyond our relatively specific and small test set?

 ## Proposed Mechanism(s) of Action

-This post won't really dive into the cause, but rather focus on whether or not such a relationship can be observed.
-That being said, here are two potential explanations I came up with for the initial observation of higher temperatures corresponding to longer generations:
+This post won't really dive into the cause of longer times, but rather focus on whether or not a relationship between longer times and higher temperatures can be observed.Here are two potential explanations I came up with for the initial observation of higher temperatures corresponding to longer sequences:
 1. diluting the probabilities (i.e., increasing the temperature) decreases the chance of predicting EOS, which makes sentences longer
 2. the paths explored at higher temperatures are on average longer